-Pro: Oregon’s nine-year experience with legalized physician-assisted death—not suicide—should reassure people that abuses have not occurred in Oregon.
+Pro: Oregon’s multi-year experience with legalized physician-assisted death—not suicide—should reassure people that abuses have not occurred in Oregon.
 C&C President Barbara Coombs Lee told reporters, “The practice has settled into a nice, safe, conservative practice.”
 (AP, 3/8/07)

 Con: Oregon’s annual PAS reports do not prove that abuses have not occurred.
 They are based solely on reports by the doctors who prescribed the lethal drugs.
 The law gives no authorization to investigate unreported cases or cases of abuse and contains no penalties for doctors who do not comply with the law.
 Doctors who violate the law are not likely to tell on themselves.